 Retirement checklist: 12 important things to do before you retire

 Retirement requires a financial plan that will guarantee to cover all your financial needs for as long as you live.
-You probably heard of people talking about retirement and why you should save money to prepare for retirement.
+You probably heard people talking about running out of money during retirement and why you should save money to prepare for retirement.
 The truth is that retirement is the scariest time for millions of people out there.
 Retirement planning gets scary not because people don’t make enough money.
-Rather it is because people don’t know the exact things they should do before they retire or how to prepare for retirement.
+Rather, it is because people don’t know what to do before or how to prepare for retirement.
+That is why a retirement checklist is essential to help you prepare for retirement.

-If you are nearing your retirement date or planning for retirement, I have put together a retirement checklist you should follow to have a comfortable retirement.
+If you are nearing your retirement date or planning for retirement, I have compiled a checklist you should follow for a comfortable retirement.

 Without further ado, let’s get started.